ea-tel/detel-book/_chapters/chapters/methodologies/DBR.md

 ### 2.1 Terminology
 There are a lot of terms related to DBR.
 Some of them are synonyms, others may vary according to their goals and characteristics.
 Examples are _Design Research in Education_ or _Educational Design Research_. _Education_ and _Educational_ were incorporated in the term to denote the area in question and avoid confusion with DBR from other fields.

-In addition to these examples, other members of this family are (Plomp, 2013; Reeves, 2006):
+In addition to these examples, other members of this family are {% cite Plomp2013 %} (Reeves, 2006):
 * design experiments
 * design studies
 * development or developmental research